MrEbabi/Woocommerce-Shipping-Countdown-Timer/README.md

 Release: Source code is updated as a single function with a shortcode to easier usage.

 Ongoing: This project is planned to develop as a custom plugin for Wordpress.
 Plugin will include settings for Shipping Days and Shipping Hours and generate a shortcode regarding to these settings.

+To-Do: Shipping dates selection. (for now it assumes there is no shipping on saturday and sunday)